cogment/cogment-doc/src/cogment/cogment-api-guide.md

 This will create a `cog_settings.py` module in the current directory.

-The cogment cli will also compile the imported [`.proto`](../concepts/glossary.md#protocol-buffer) files in python modules living in the same location.
+The Cogment CLI will also compile the imported [`.proto`](../concepts/glossary.md#protocol-buffer) files in python modules living in the same location.

 ## Environment